zoogeny/zoogeny/books/story-self/10-Chapter-4-Value-Of-Cycles-draft.md

 ## Value of Cycles

-My philosophy will have roots in my own experience and I experience cyclic patterns in nature.
+My philosophy must have have roots in my own experience and I experience cyclic patterns in nature.
 I experience the cycle of seasons with their equinoxes and solstices.
 I experience the cycle of the lunar fortnight as the moon waxes and wanes.
 I experience the cycles of the tides that result from the forces of the moon.

 Rising at dawn is an attempt to align my life to the cycle of day and night.